atamberg/cs341-firegl/final/final.md

 ##### Light Volumes

 We rewrote the deferred version of the lighting shaders to use light volumes.
 Instead of iterating over lights per object, each light is represented as a sphere mesh, and shading is computed per fragment within the light volume using additive blending and front-face culling.
-We modified how ambient lighting and attenutation works, which we also ported to the non-deferred shaders (without changed the original computation) so that we could compare the two implementations more easily.
+We modified how ambient lighting and attenutation works, which we also ported to the non-deferred shaders (without changing the original computation) so that we could compare the two implementations more easily.

 ```javascript
 // blinn_phong_deferred_sr.js